An in-depth report on the causes, diagnosis, treatment, and prevention of ovarian cancer.

 Chemotherapy for ovarian cancer is administered:

 Most women with stage I, II, and IV ovarian cancer receive intravenous chemotherapy.
 Women in stage III may receive a combination of intravenous and intraperitoneal chemotherapy.
 Side effects are more severe with intraperitoneal chemotherapy than when intravenous chemotherapy is used alone.
-However, the combination therapy can be very effective for women with later-stage cancer.
+However, the combination therapy may be more effective for women with later-stage cancer.

 Clinical trials investigating new drugs and combinations of drugs are available for all stages of ovarian cancer.
 Discuss with your oncologist whether you may be an appropriate candidate for a clinical trial.